StuartJO/ThalamicGradients/README.md

 ### Getting the Phillip's genes

 The list of the top 500 most  is available from [Supplementary Data 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-019-0483-3/MediaObjects/41593_2019_483_MOESM3_ESM.xlsx) of the [paper](https://www.nature.com/articles/s41593-019-0483-3).
 Go to sheet "PC1-10_loadings", extract the first two columns and put them into a new .xlsx file called "PhillipsMouseThalGenes.xlsx" (for the genes, give that  the name "GeneSymbol").
 Put this new file in ./data/preprocessed

-### Getting the human genes

-The list of from genes showing elevated expression in the human brain can be found in [Supplementary Table 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41593-018-0195-0/MediaObjects/41593_2018_195_MOESM4_ESM.xlsx) from this [paper](https://www.nature.com/articles/s41593-018-0195-0).
-They are in the sheet called "Brain".
-Note that some of these are affected by the notorious Excel gene/data issue, where some genes are mislabeled as a date.
-I corrected these were I could.
-I then compared this list with a list of genes

 ### DropViz data